mbuechel-dev/poi_extractor/README.md

 - Check your GPX file has valid track or waypoints
 - Increase buffer distance: `--buffer 2000`
 - Verify POI categories exist in your area on openstreetmap.org

+### Safety Analysis Issues

+**OSM download fails**
+- Check internet connection
+- Verify route has valid coordinates
+- Try with smaller buffer: `--buffer-km 5`
+- Use manual OSM file: `--osm-file path.osm.pbf --no-auto-download`

+**"Region not found" error**
+- Your route may be in an area not covered by Geofabrik
+- Download OSM data manually from [Geofabrik](https://download.geofabrik.de/)
+- Use `--osm-file` and `--no-auto-download` flags

+**Analysis takes very long**
+- Reduce buffer distance: `--buffer-km 10` (default: 100)
+- OSM files are cached in `data/osm_cache/` for subsequent runs
+- First run processes OSM file, later runs are much faster

 ## 📊 Output Examples